-For example, Matt Lynch, senior scientist in the Beauty Care Division of Procter & Gamble, works in physical/analytical chemistry, conducting applied and basic surfactant research for product development applications.
+For example, Matt Lynch, Principal Scientist in the Beauty Care Division of Procter & Gamble, works in physical/analytical chemistry, conducting applied and basic surfactant research for product development applications.
 His work involves looking at the assembly of molecules and determining how to measure and quantify it.
 Lynch says, “We assemble molecules in crystals and solutions and look at how to measure that in terms of arrangements of atoms and molecules; how they grow to form bigger aggregates in solutions as well as in crystals; and how these aggregates of surfactants impart various properties to a product.”
 Lynch notes that he uses diffraction, infrared, and microscopy methods in his work.
 By developing better ways to measure and quantitate aspects of the ingredients, he helps his company develop better products.

 Physical chemists are focused on understanding the physical properties of atoms and molecules, the way chemical reactions work, and what these properties reveal.
 Their work involves analyzing materials, developing methods to test and characterize the properties of materials, developing theories about these properties, and discovering the potential use of the materials.
 Using sophisticated instrumentation and equipment has always been an important aspect of physical chemistry.
 Most physical chemistry labs are full of analytical instruments, which can include lasers, mass spectrometers, nuclear magnetic resonance, and electron microscopes.